Upper Mustang Trek Highlights

 The Upper Mustang trek is indeed a great opportunity to explore the restricted kingdom of Nepal.
 It's an adventure from the very first day when you fly through the world's deepest valley to Jomsom airport.
 Popularly known as a desert of Nepal, Upper Mustang indeed has a mystical presence.
 However, every village in the upper Mustang is more like a mirage that appears lush green in the middle of nowhere.

-Every year in the month of May Mustang celebrates one of their major festival called the Tiji Festival.
+Every year in the month of May, Mustang celebrates one of its major festivals called the Tiji Festival.
 It's a prayer for 'Peace'.
 Both local and international tourists visit Upper Mustang during this festival.

 The Beauty of Upper Mustang Trek